INTEGRITY TEST – PIA

 The Integrity Assessment Personality Inventory (PIA) was the first successfully validated integrity test in the German-speaking region in 2003.

-The objective of the test development was to map the nine dimensions of integrity described by Marcus (2000) as precisely and comprehensively as possible.
 PIA combines trait- and attitude-oriented integrity test elements.
 For the development of the PIA various established procedures were used, of which there is conceptual overlap with the integrity construct according to the breadth of personality traits and attitude structures to be assessed and which also have professional relevance.
-In order to adequately map the property-oriented components of integrity design, particular reference was made to the characteristics enshrined in the five-factor model of personality (Costa & McCrae, 1989, Norman, 1963), taking into account the meta-analytical findings of Marcus, Funke and Schuler (1997).
+In the course of the most recent revision, the integrity construct was then focused on its core facets in order to increase test efficiency and reduce overlap with confounding variables (e.g., facets of the five-factor model of personality; Costa & McCrae, 1989).

 Psychometric properties